nakranimohit0/azure-docs/articles/virtual-desktop/set-up-scaling-script.md

 ### Check the version of the runbook script

-You can check the version of the runbook script by naviagting to the Azure Automation Account runbook and clicking on **View**.
-The script will appear from the right side.
+You can check the version of the runbook script by naviagting to the runbook in your Azure Automation Account and clicking on **View**.
+The script will appear from the right.
 The version in the form "**v#.#.#**" will be within first few lines of the script.
-Latest version of the script can be found here //tod add link here
+Latest version of the script can be found [here](https://github.com/Azure/RDS-Templates/blob/master/wvd-templates/wvd-scaling-script/basicScale.ps1#L1) //todo change link

-//todo add image

 ### Reporting issues

 When reporting issues, please collect and provide the following information to help troubleshoot the issue

 * Complete log from the **All Logs** tab by [navigating to the job](#View-logs-and-scaling-tool-output) that caused an issue.
-Feel free to mask any sensitive info from the log
+Feel free to mask any sensitive information from the log
 * [Version of the runbook script](#Check-the-version-of-the-runbook-script)
 * Is the runbook ARM based or non-ARM based ?
-ARM based runbook name is **WVDAutoScaleRunbookARMBased** and for non-ARM based, it is **WVDAutoScaleRunbook** (This documentation is ARM based)
+ARM based runbook name is **WVDAutoScaleRunbookARMBased** and for non-ARM based, it is **WVDAutoScaleRunbook** (This documentation is //todo remove non- ARM based)
-* //todo version of the powershell modules
-* //todo expiry date of the run as acc
+* Version of each of the following PowerShell modules installed in the Azure Automation Account.
+To find these modules, navigate to your Azure Automation Account and in the pane on the left side of the window, click on **Modules** under **Shared Resources** section.
+You can search for module by its name
+     - Az.Accounts
+     - Az.Compute
+     - Az.Resources
+     - Az.Automation
+     - OMSIngestionAPI
+     - //todo remove Microsoft.RDInfra.RDPowershell
+     - Az.DesktopVirtualization
+* Expiration of the [Run As Account](#Create-an-Azure-Automation-Run-As-Account).
+To find this, navigate to your Azure Automation Account and in the pane on the left side of the window, click on **Run As Accounts** under **Account Settings** section.
+You can check when it expires under **Azure Run As Account**

 ### Log Analytics